 - nuts and/or peanut products

 - alcoholic beverages, narcotics or tobacco products

-Yes, we have a Canteen that is open to the public on Saturday following the Rodeo and Sunday during registration hours.
+Yes, we have a Canteen that is open to the public on Friday, Saturday following the Rodeo, Sunday during registration hours and registration days.
 Campers are not encouraged to keep cash in their personal belongings though, so canteen money is submitted to the camp office during registration where it is carefully recorded and safely kept.
 Campers make orders from their account and receive canteen purchases daily as ordered.
-Purchases are deducted from their canteen account with the balance of any remaining money returned when they are signed out at the end of their camp session.We suggest a weekly amount of $20-$30.*Please note: Please note: Regular camp fees do not include canteen purchases, camp photos, clothing and souvenirs.
+Purchases are deducted from their canteen account with the balance of any remaining money returned when they are signed out at the end of their camp session.We suggest a weekly amount of $20-$30.*Please note: Regular camp fees do not include canteen purchases, clothing and souvenirs.

 Arrival and Departure Days

 Registration is between 4-6 pm only.Remember to bring any important forms, as well as canteen and picture money.
 A parent, guardian or a responsible adult must accompany ALL campers.
 ALL medications and canteen money are to be handed in at registration.
 If you have any questions, please contact us.

 There is a closing program for each camp and we encourage you to come and watch your child as they participate.
 Please check the email correspondence that you would have received with your confirmation as it would give you specific details on your child’s camp.
 Sign-out will follow immediately.
 Because many of you travel quite a distance, we offer a BBQ following the rodeo, with hamburgers and hot dogs for sale.